Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

-Phantom power is simply an external power supply required by the capacitor elements inside a condenser microphone.
+Phantom power is not an exotic, supernatural, source of energy, but rather it is simply an external power supply required by the capacitor elements inside a condenser microphone.

 It is provided by the mic preamps located either on your mixer board or other audio interface.